Go Back

 • Put water (as specified in the recipe) in a pot and bring it to a boil.
 Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 3 minutes.

 • Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).
-Alternatively, if you don't mind having some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
+Alternatively, if you don't mind some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
 Bonito dashi is now ready.

 • Cover the pot and bring it to a boil.
 Once boiling, reduce the heat to low and continue cooking for 10 minutes, or slightly longer for larger quantities (11 minutes for 4 servings, 12 minutes for 6 servings).